 Strata Florida: Place of History and LandscapeA brief history of Strata Florida tells us that it is the site of a former Cistercian monastery which was of immense importance to Wales during the Middle Ages.
 Even today the place, its long history and landscapes have great significance for Welsh people and their culture.

 The conserved ruins of its church and part of the cloisters are in the care of Cadw, the Welsh Government's heritage agency, and can be visited by the public.
 It is also the location of the Strata Florida Project with research, conservation and development being carried out by the The Strata Florida Trust, following early work by the University of Wales Trinity St David archaeologists at Lampeter.

 |Reconstruction painting of the whole precinct of Strata Florida from the east|

 Click for a larger image

-The project has two primary, interlinked elements: the Strata Florida Research Project, directed by Professor David Austin, which aims to increase our knowledge of the site's long-term history and of its place in the landscape; and the Strata Florida Centre Project, directed by Claire Deacon, which seeks to restore and develop a set of listed historic buildings called Mynachlog Fawr, recently (2016) acquired by the Trust and which lie to the south of the Cadw monument.
+The project has two primary, interlinked elements: the Strata Florida Research Project, directed by Professor David Austin, which aims to increase our knowledge of the site's long-term history and of its place in the landscape; and the Strata Florida Centre Project, which seeks to restore and develop a set of listed historic buildings called Mynachlog Fawr, recently (August, 2016) acquired by the Trust and which lie to the south of the Cadw monument.